riccardo-torlaini/Angular-Frontend/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.4.

+## Install

+0. Clone the repo and put it next to the backend repo
+1. Do `npm install`
+2. Do `npm install --only=dev`
+3. Run the frontend using `ng serve`

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.